SUSE/skuba/test/README.md

-# End to End tests for caaspctl
+# End to End tests for skuba

 The test can be run locally or in CI.